rcl-cloud-apps/cloud101/2-resource-groups.md

 ![rg](images/rg-open.PNG)

 - Add a 'Name' for the resource group and select a 'Location'.
-Click the submit button when you are done
+Click the 'Submit' button when you are done

 ![rg](images/rg-create.PNG)

-The **Location** is the location of the Microsoft data centre where your resources will be installed
+The 'Location' is the location of the Microsoft data centre where your resources will be installed

-- The create operation will be submitted to Azure for installation.
+- The 'create operation' will be submitted to Azure for installation.
 It may take up to 15 mins for the operation to complete

 ![rg](images/rg-submitted.PNG)

-- In the 'Resource Group List' , you will see the new resource that you created
+- In the 'Resource Group List' , you will see the new resource group that you created

 ![rg](images/rg-list.PNG)

-if you don't see the new Resource Group, wait a few minutes and click on the refresh link.
-Sometimes a may take a few minutes to create a new resource on Azure.
+If you don't see the new Resource Group, wait a few minutes and click on the refresh link.
+Sometimes, it may take a few minutes to create a new resource on Azure.